famesjranko/basic-internet-monitoring/README.md

 - **Logs**: All logs are stored in the `logs/` directory, and can be useful for debugging.
 - **Database**: The SQLite database (`internet_status.db`) stores all the ping data for the dashboard and logs.

----

-This version of the README is now properly organized, with the Redis setup simplified and well-formatted, and all sections are clear and easy to follow.
-Let me know if you'd like any additional changes!